 5. Take a Day of Rest

-Along with achieving adequate sleep on a nightly basis, allow yourself days of rest and recovery.
+In addition to achieving adequate sleep on a nightly basis, allow yourself days of rest and recovery.

-6. Enjoy the Journey
+7. Enjoy the Journey

-While you can make a target weight loss and health goal, sustainability relies on actively going through the different components of wellness.
+One can make a target weight loss and health goal.
+However, sustainability relies on actively going through the different components of wellness.

 Do not feel overwhelmed with large feats alone.
 Instead, take on small tasks, re-strategize as needed, and surround yourself with positive people.
 Also, embrace the journey and enjoy the process of achieving personal fulfillment and wellness!